 This means that a participating employee under a PPOP will have to exercise their options and hold the underlying shares for at least 12 months after the exercise date in order to access the general 50% CGT discount (assuming all other conditions are satisfied) and this can be difficult where an unexpected exit occurs, however, there is always the possibility of:

-the company cancelling the options for the relevant option premium (triggering CGT event C2 for the option holder and preventing them from ‘restarting the clock’ on the 12-month rule in relation to the underlying shares).
+- the company canceling the options for the relevant option premium (triggering CGT event C2 for the option holder and preventing them from ‘restarting the clock’ on the 12-month rule in relation to the underlying shares).

 PPOPs are a great idea where the Start-Up ESS Rules are not available, and you are looking to deliver a nil or nominal option value for tax purposes.